Cheesy Garlic Pull Apart Bread Recipe Video

 The best bread for this project is a round crusty Italian loaf, whole wheat or sourdough, the crustier the better.
 Please I beg you: no fluffy wanna be crust sort of bread.
 If it crackles in your hands when you squeeze it, that is the right bread.
 No cutting corners on the bread, okay kids?

-Let’s talk about that cheese, because that is the glue that holds it all together, and who doesn’t love a good gooey stringy garlic pull apart bread treat?
+Let’s talk about that cheese, because that is the glue that holds it all together!

 I splurged a couple of dollars on a block of Italian fontina cheese.
 Because unlike mozzarella, fontina cheese has flavor, lots of creamy soft flavor that will send your taste buds to cloud 9!

-The best melting cheese for your cheesy garlic pull apart bread recipe:
+The best melting organic cheese for your cheesy garlic pull apart bread:

 You must use softened butter at room temperature to smear a thin layer on each slice of the bread, otherwise your bread might end up too soggy and not hold together.
 Trust me, that is not what you want from the best Italian cheesy garlic pull apart bread on the planet right ?!